Dave Gettleman out as Giants GM, says he is retiring

 Gettleman also revamped the scouting department, modernized the front office and was part of the selection committee that hired Judge, a late-30s special teams coordinator with the Patriots.

 Judge sold everyone on building a team a team that pulls together and plays hard-nosed football.
 The Giants do pull together.
-They just don’t win, and Gettleman paid the price for the lack of success.
+They just don’t win, and it convinced Gettleman it was time to end his career.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL